RationalAsh/biorobotics-lab-nus/content/publication/enhanced-extended-state-observer-based-model-free-force-control-for-a-series-elastic-actuator/index.md

   - Yang Tian
   - and Haoyong Yu
 doi: 10.1016/j.ymssp.2022.109584
-publication: "*Mechanical Systems and Signal Processing, vol. 183, 2023, Art no. 109584*"
+publication: "*Mechanical Systems and Signal Processing*, vol. 183, 2023, Art no. 109584"
 abstract: With inherent mechanical compliance and programmable force controllability, the Series Elastic Actuator (SEA) has been a popular choice for modern mechanical systems.
 It is crucial to realize accurate and robust